void-type/VoidCore/README.md

 # VoidCore

-A core library for building domain-driven business apps on Asp.Net Core with Single Page Application support.
+A set of core libraries for building domain-driven business apps on Asp.Net Core with Single Page Application support.

 WARNING - this project is still in the design phase as a personal project.
 The API is subject to change and the version numbers may fluctuate.
 I will remove this warning when the project reaches a stable state.